Information about Choosing Your Modules in the School of English and Drama

-Q: Can I drop a compulsory, non-credit bearing module to accommodate an optional module?
+Q: Can I drop a compulsory module to accommodate an optional module?

-- A: No, you must take any compulsory modules, even if they are non-credit bearing.
+- A: No, you must take all compulsory modules.

 Q: I am a student from another School in Queen Mary: can I request to take one of your modules?